-- (1) The "Anticipated Permanent Mortgage Loan Closing Date" indicates the anticipated end of the construction loan period. - (2) The Construction LOC is confirmed by an irrevocable standby letter of credit confirmation issued by Federal Home Loan Bank of Atlanta. - (3) At Conversion, the 2016 Series J Mortgage Loan will be released from the lien of the General Resolution and the 2016 Series J Bonds will be separately secured. - (4) Subsequent to April 30, 2023, this mortgage loan has made the Mandatory Prepayment and converted to the permanent phase. - (5) The Mortgages accrue and pay interest based on the full Construction Mortgage Loan amount. - (6) The Mortgages pay an interest rate of 1% and the balance of the interest rate is accrued and deferred.
-These Mortgages are prepayable any time after the expiration of the Construction LOC. - (7) The Mortgagor of the Development has made the Mandatory Prepayment and the outstanding principal balance of the Mortgage Loans is now the Anticipated Permanent Mortgage Loan amount but the loan has not converted to a permanent mortgage loan. - (8) The Construction Mortgage Loan for each of these Developments is a one-third participation interest in a larger mortgage loan (in the aggregate total amount of approximately \$1,130,375,869 for all three loans), the other two-thirds participation interest in which is (i) funded by and owned by a construction lender other than the Corporation and (ii) not pledged under the General Resolution.
-Following completion of rehabilitation of the applicable Development, each such Construction Mortgage Loan is expected to repaid from the proceeds of a permanent loan expected to be originated by the Corporation and insured under the FHA Risk-Sharing Program.
+(9) Ise wortgages pay an interest rate or 1% and the balance or the interest rate is accruted and cererod.
+Insex mortgages are prepayable any time after the expiration of the Construction LOC.

+(7) The Mortgage Loans is the Mandatory Perpayment and the desirated the Mandatory Perpayment and the deutstanding principal balance of the Mortgage Loans is now the Anticipated Permanent mortgage and amount but the loan has not converted to a permanent mortgage loan.

+(8) The Construction Mortgage Loan for each of these Developments is a one-third participation interest in a larger mortgage loan (in the aggregate total amount of approximately \$1,130,375,869 for all three loans), the other two-thirds participation interest in which is (i) funded by and owned by a construction lender other than the Corporation and (ii) not pledged under the General Resolution.
+Following completion of rehabilitation of the applicable Development, each such Construction Mortgage Loans is expected to repaid from the proceeds of a permanent loan expected to be originated by the Corporation and insured under the FHA Risk-Sharing Program.
 Such permanent mortgage loans are not expected to be pledged under the General Resolution but are expected to be funded with proceeds of the sale of participation interests therein to the Federal Financing Bank.

-(9) See "THE PROGRAM Mortgage Loans General". - (10) The Mortgagor of this Development has received a Notice of Violation/Default of its 236 Contract from HUD because of its low inspection rating. - (11) Wells Fargo Bank, National Association, as a representative of a syndicate of banks, will provide cash collateral as Bond proceeds are advanced. - (12) This development has experienced delays.
-The Corporation is working with the Mortgagor and expects to convert to permanent financing in 2024. - (13) This development has experienced delays.
+(9) See "THE PROGRAM - Mortgage Loans - General".

+(10) The Mortgagor of this Development has received a Notice of Violation/Default of its 236 Contract from HUD because of its low inspection rating.

+(11) Wells Fargo Bank, National Association, as a representative of a syndicate of banks, will provide cash collateral as Bond proceeds are advanced.

+(12) This development has experienced delays.
+The Corporation is working with the Mortgagor and expects to convert to permanent financing in 2024.

+(13) This development has experienced delays.
 The Corporation is working with the Mortgagor and expects to convert to permanent financing in 2023.